 Placer Co. is pursuing an aggressive programmatic approach to the collection of perceived past TOT underpayment.
-Concurrently, they are attempting to establish a particular but broad interpretation as to what constitutes TOT taxable events.
-Property managers are reporting receiving antagonistic audit notices from the county; notices intended to collect TOT funds presumed to be due via the broad inclusive definitional decision rendered by county staff.
+Concurrently, they are attempting to establish a particular but broad interpretation as to TOT taxable events.
+Property managers report an increase in antagonistic audit notices from the county; notices intended to collect TOT funds presumed to be due via the broad inclusive definitional decision rendered by county staff.
 The window for response to the demand letter is very short (7 days).
 The revenue implications for the county are clear, but is their case compelling?